Live Streaming Equipment Setup Guide

-Live streaming in 2021 is quickly becoming a part of daily life, both for work and leisure.
+Live streaming has become a part of daily life, both for work and leisure.
 Whether you want to expand your brand reach to a streaming platform like Twitch or simply connect two offices for a remote meeting, you will need a specialized set of live streaming equipment to do so.

 You're probably trying to figure out what equipment you need to live stream.
 The answer is there is no simple answer: different types of streams will have varying requirements, but at the center of any setup is your computer.
 Most modern PCs have some light streaming capability, but advanced tasks like running multiple microphones or capturing your screen can require more powerful hardware.
 No to worry though, this live streaming equipment setup guide will tell you everything you need to know!